 A. It is your responsibility to see that all of your goods are loaded, so remain on the premises until loading is complete.
 After making a final tour of the house, check and sign the inventory.

 Get your copy from the van operator and keep it.

 B. Approve and sign the Bill of Lading.
 It states the terms and conditions under which your goods are moved and is also your receipt for the shipment.

 Be sure to complete and sign the declared valuation statement.

 C. Make sure the foreman has the exact destination address.
 Be sure to let the foreman know how you can be reached, including phone numbers, pending the arrival of your household goods.

-A. Leave your phone connected throughout moving day.
-After the truck leaves and you finish last minute calls, be sure to pack the phone in one of your suitcases.
+A. Leave your phone connected throughout the moving day.
+After the truck leaves and you finish last-minute calls, be sure to pack the phone in one of your suitcases.

 Take a last look around:

 E. All utilities arranged for disconnection?